iranjith4/coronaRateMe/README.md

   ```lua
   local launchCount = rateMeUtilities.getAppLaunchCount()
   ```

+## ChangeLogs
+* 1.0.1
+  * Added a Fix for Showing Alert - When the user have not responded to the alert ever.
+(Previously when the user have not responded anything to the alert by closing the app, the alert was again never shown.
+Now thats fixed and showing the alert in next 4th launch)

 ## Thanks
 Thanks for using Corona Rate Me.
 Feel free to Fork, send Pull Request.